GOLDEN AGE RISING by Daniella Mooney

 Daumal, René.
 Mount Analogue: A Novel of Symbolically Authentic Non-Euclidean Adventures in Mountain Climbing.
 Trans.
 Carol Cosman.
 Overlook, 2004.

-WHATIFTHEWORLD is pleased to present I SAW THIS, a new exhibition of drawings, sculptures, textiles and ceramics by Cameron Platter.
+WHATIFTHEWORLD is pleased to present Golden Age Rising, a new exhibition of sculptures by Daniella Mooney.

 In this exhibition Mooney is concerned with an exploration of the notion or experience of the numinous as a gestalt phenomenon.
 A numinous experience is an experience in which one feels to be in communion with a wholly other - an experience defined by both tremendum, the tendency to invoke fear and trembling, and fascinans, the tendency to attract, fascinate and compel.
 The numinous is that which is sacred, that which allows one to transcend the profane, a celebration on a path towards light.
 Golden Age Rising is motivated by Mooney’s conviction that the numinous is other than the sum of its parts, that, in line with gestalt psychology, the numinous experience is not the product of individual objects, but rather the consequence of a simultaneous subconscious experience of multiple elements - physical, psychological and temporal.